Consensys/doc.teku/docs/how-to/migrate-database.md

 :::

-To migrate a RocksDB database in [prune mode] to a LevelDB2 database:
+To migrate a RocksDB database in [`minimal` mode] to a LevelDB2 database:

 1. [Download the latest finalized state] from a beacon node: